uboslinux/ubos-website/content/docs/developers/reference-linux/testing.md

 ---
-title: 'Testing UBOS Apps with "webapptest"'
+title: 'Testing standalone Apps with "webapptest"'
-weight: 50
+weight: 100
 ---

 ## About ``webapptest``